exercism/java/CONTRIBUTING.md

    $ git commit -m "(An intention-revealing commit message)"
    $ git push
    ```
-   The Git Basics doc has a section on [commit messages](https://github.com/exercism/docs/blob/master/contributing/git-basics.md#commit-messages) that provides practical advice on crafting meaningful commit messages.
+   The GitHub doc has a section on [pull requests](https://exercism.org/docs/building/github/contributors-pull-request-guide) that provides practical advices on how to create them.
 -  **Verify that your work passes all tests.**  When you create a pull request (PR), GitHub triggers a build on Travis CI.
 Your PR will not be merged unless those tests pass.
 -  **Check the style of your code**.
 Running `gradle check` from the root folder of the exercise, the checkstyle plugin will show you every style violation of your code